Universal Translation Services

 Translation: Seize the day. (quote from Horace)

-Veni, vidi, vici, one of the most well-known and frequently used Latin phrases, has been used hundreds of times to convey victory over the centuries.
-Caesar is reported to have uttered the remarks while celebrating a victory.
+Veni, vidi, vici, one of the most well-known and frequently used Latin phrases, has conveyed victory hundreds of times over the centuries.
+Reports suggest that Caesar uttered these remarks while celebrating a victory.

 Omnia means prepared in all things or ready for anything.